Date First Published: July 22, 2014

 Secondary prevention refers to the limitation of harm caused by the illness.
 These include measures to stop the disease from progressing to a higher level of severity, limiting the duration and degree of suffering and preventing disability.
 Unavoidable or unexpected complications require prompt and appropriate response.
 Tertiary prevention refers to restoration of lost function and the arrest of further deterioration of disability.

 Rehabilitation is an important component of patient care and begins at the very onset of care.
 It has both a preventive as well as corrective function.
-It is continued until various functions are optimally restored or disability maximally reduced.
+The patient’s type and degree of disability must be assessed.
+The appropriate rehabilitative efforts are started and continued until various functions are optimally restored or disability maximally reduced..

 The objective of rehabilitation is to return patient to society as a useful member with a good quality of life.